By Al Torres

 One way to dramatically reduce costs of event swag is ordering it direct from suppliers.
 Personally, I’ve used Alibaba to order high-quality event swag at nearly a quarter of the price third-party retailers were asking.
 Going direct is definitely more time-consuming and requires a longer shipping period, but it can significantly reduce the cost of event sponsorships for teams of all sizes.

-The average event sponsorship package costs $12,000, and that’s not including travel, hotels, and other expenses we all know come along with sponsoring events.
+The average event sponsorship package costs $12,000, and that doesn’t include travel, hotels, and other expenses we all know come along with sponsoring events.

 So, imagine investing what you would spend on a booth into an experience?